7Block Labs

 A. Perps or RFQ engine: Streams + Feeds guardrails

-• Feeds: Before liquidation or settlement, fetch push-based Feed value with staleness + Sequencer checks; circuit-break if mismatch with recent Streams drift beyond a configured basis‑point band. (docs.chain.link)
+• Feeds: Before hitting liquidation or settling, grab the push-based Feed value while considering staleness and running some Sequencer checks.
+If there's a mismatch and the recent Streams drift beyond a set basis-point band, it's time to hit the circuit-break. (docs.chain.link)

 B. NFT minting/lootboxes: VRF v2.5 Direct Funding with end‑user fees